-The IRS may ask the State Department to revoke a taxpayer’s passport if, for example, the IRS had previously reversed certification because of taxpayer’s promise to pay however taxpayer never paid.
+The IRS will ask the State Department to revoke a taxpayer’s passport if, for example, the IRS had previously reversed certification because of taxpayer’s promise to pay however taxpayer never paid.
 In these cases, the taxpayer will have 30 days to contact the IRS and resolve the account to prevent revocation.

-If taxpayer is overseas after the IRS has certified tax debt as seriously delinquent, the State Department may issue a limited validity passport good for direct return to the United States so that taxpayer can resolve their account.
+If taxpayer is overseas after the IRS has certified tax debt as seriously delinquent, the State Department will issue a limited validity passport good for direct return to the United States so that taxpayer can resolve their account.